mamuyang/Sequential-Recommendation-Paperlist/readme.md

 # Sequential/Session Recommendation Paperlist

-This is some research works about Sequential/Session Recommendation.
+There are some research works about Sequential/Session Recommendation(SR).
 This task is defined as: given a sequence s = {i1, i2, ..., in}, we aim to predict the next item in+1 which will be clicked by the user.

 Please cite our paper:
 - Muyang Ma, Pengjie Ren, Yujie Lin, Zhumin Chen, Jun Ma, de Rijke, Maarten (2019). $\pi$-Net: A Parallel Information-sharing Network for Shared-account Cross-domain Sequential Recommendations.
 SIGIR'19, Paris, France, July 21-25, 2019